-5.4.3 Deployment Performance Contingency
+5.4.3 Deployment Performance Planning

 In each year of the LQCD program, the LQCD team selects the most cost-effective mix of computing and storage services that meets the needs of the science program.
 The selection of "node-hrs delivered" from the available cluster portfolio and the volume of data storage capacity contracted is constrained by the available budget.
-Given this constraint, contingency is in the form of delivered performance.

-All institutional cluster hardware procurements executed by the host laboratories utilize firm fixed-price contracts and are "built-to-cost" in accordance with approved budgets.
+All hardware procurements executed by the host laboratories utilize firm fixed-price contracts and are "built-to-cost" in accordance with approved budgets.
 Given fixed budgets, the precise number of processors procured is determined by the purchase price of systems and network equipment in that year.
 Variation in purchase price of these components, from the estimates used in the budget, results in greater or lesser computing capability from the estimated value.
 Variation in performance of the components from the estimates will also result in greater or lesser computing capability.
 The resulting performance risk is managed by the fact that the scope of the Program is fluid; small negative variances in available computing capability and/or capacity may result in schedule delays in completing scientific computing Programs.
 Large negative variances will prevent the achievement of computing goals; these may trigger review and modification of the USQCD scientific program, such as through changes or elimination of allocations of computing resources to specific science projects.